jessicarush/javascript-notes/variables.md

 Going forward the intention is that the `var` keyword is used in pre-ES6 versions of JS. `let` is the preferred way to declare a variable when it can be reassigned, and `const` is the preferred way to declare a variable with a constant value.

+## which to use: const, let, var

+A good rule of thumb:

+- use `const` by default
+- use `let` only when you need to reassign a variable
+- don't use `var`

 ## global variables